How much does it cost to build a house? [2026]

 How much to build a house?

-In this guide to house building costs, we explore:
+In this 2026 guide to house building costs, we cover:

 Want to find a builder in Sydney, Melbourne, Brisbane, Perth or Adelaide?